MoonZoon/MoonZoon/docs/articles/dev_news_4.md

 `wasm-pack` uses the crate [binary-install](https://crates.io/crates/binary-install) to install its binary dependencies like `wasm-bindgen` or `wasm-opt`.
 Those binaries are saved into an OS-specific global cache folder, determined by the function `dirs_next::cache_dir()` from the crate [dirs_next](https://crates.io/crates/dirs-next).
 - It's a better idea, but we still have to manage different `wasm-pack` versions and I don't like to use global caches too much because it's difficult to remove old files when they are no longer needed.

 So the remaining option is to download `wasm-pack` directly into the user project.
-We can store in the `target` directory.
+We can store it in the `target` directory.
 But I think the best option is the `frontend` directory.
 Users can use `wasm-pack` directly if they need it - e.g. to run tests until the `test` command is implemented in mzoon.

 --